luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/12-countermeasures.md

 ## System Defender

 The firewall is but the first line of defense.
 Almost every system is also monitored by an entity known as its _system defender_.
 For most devices, this is the resident ALI.
 Characters skilled in infosec typically guard their own PANs; people who are not rely on their muses.
-Dedicated teams of operatives often slave their PANs to the group’s hacker, who can overwatch the entire group’s security.
+Dedicated teams of operatives often puppet their PANs to the group’s hacker, who can overwatch the entire group’s security.

 System defenders have security if not admin privileges.
 If a passive or active alert is triggered, they are informed.
 Defenders are responsible for triggering non-automatic countermeasures.